-Choosing a pocket knife can be a confusing venture for a first-time buyer.
 There are many different types and sizes of knives, each serving a different purpose for individual needs.
 Whether purchasing a pocket knife for oneself or as a gift, it is important to know that you are buying the best pocket knife for the job at hand.
-Below you’ll find a guide to choosing a pocket knife, covering all of the basics features to look for, as well as some of my personal recommendations.
+Below you’ll find a guide to choosing a folding pocket knife, covering all of the basic features to look for, as well as some of my personal knife recommendations.

 Types of Blades

-You may not realize that there are many different types of blades.
+There are many kinds of blades that you will find on the different models of pocket knives.
 Collectors may focus on one specific type or may prefer to have a variety of each.
 Every type of blade serves a different purpose, which is one of the many facets to consider when buying.
 To begin with, consider straight-edge blades vs. serrated ones.
 Straight-edge, also known as plain-edge, are ideal for clean cuts.
 They are often the preferred choice for regular use because they are much easier to sharpen than serrated blades.
 Conversely, fully serrated blades are better for sawing.
-Those who want the advantages of both can choose a partially serrated blade.
+Those who want the advantages of both can choose a partially serrated blade, although some people don’t like to have the combination on a single blade.

 Beyond serrated vs. straight-edge blades are the many shapes and sizes.
-Pocket knives are available in no less than 12 styles.
+Pocket knife blades are available in no less than 12 styles.
 You can read about them all in this article, or see five common ones below:

 - Clip Point – With a cupped edge on one side and a sharp blade that comes to a fine tip, the clip point pocket knife is a great everyday tool.
 However, the tip of the blade does have a tendency to be fragile, which can cause the knife to be damaged when used with excessive force.